vietwillnguyen/vietwillnguyen.github.io/content/posts/vietnam-hearts.md

 +++
 draft = false
 date = "2025-08-10"
-title = " How a Classroom in Vietnam Changed My Life" description = "I was a software engineer at a startup that was valued at 300k.
+title = " How a classroom in Vietnam changed my life" description = "I was a software engineer at a startup that was valued at 300k.
 I was the only engineer on the team.
 I was the only one who knew how to code.
 I was the only one who knew how to build a product.
 I was the only one who knew how to sell a product.
 I was the only one who knew how to market a product.
 I was the only one who knew how to build a team.
 I was the only one who knew how to build a culture." slug = "vietnam-hearts" authors = []